Luckychoudharyy/Customer_segmentation_RFM_analysis_project/README.md

 **Introduction to the Prepare Phase of Data Analysis**

 During the Prepare phase of our data analysis journey, we lay the groundwork for extracting actionable insights from our dataset.
-Our dataset was meticulously collected from [sales_data_sample](), encompassing [mention any relevant details about the dataset, such as time frame, geographic scope, or specific variables].
+Our dataset was meticulously collected from [sales_data_sample](https://github.com/Luckychoudharyy/Customer_segmentation_RFM_analysis_project/blob/main/sales_data_sample.csv).

-To proceed, we initiated a comprehensive data preparation process, beginning with data cleaning and preprocessing.
+To proceed, we initiated a comprehensive data preparation process, beginning with data cleaning and preprocessing done on spreadsheets a little.
 This involved identifying and addressing any inconsistencies, missing values, or outliers that could potentially distort our analysis.
 By ensuring data integrity and reliability, we set a solid foundation for accurate and meaningful insights.

 Next, we embarked on data transformation tasks to enhance the usability and interpretability of our dataset.
-This included feature engineering, where we derived new variables or modified existing ones to capture relevant patterns or relationships.
-Additionally, we standardized or normalized our data to facilitate comparisons and modeling.

 Throughout the Prepare phase, we maintained a systematic approach, documenting our procedures and decisions to ensure reproducibility and transparency.
 By adhering to best practices in data preparation, we set the stage for robust analysis and informed decision-making in the subsequent phases of our project.

-Join us as we delve deeper into the Prepare phase, where data transformation and refinement pave the way for actionable insights and impactful outcomes.